hedgeyedev/paypal-ipn-forwarder/README.md

 ### Configure the Router Component on Each Development Computer

-This consists of installing the *router* gem and creating an alias so that the developer does not have to find the id of the Sandbox every time that they run the gem.
+This consists of installing the *router* gem and creating two aliases so that the developer does not have to find the id of the
+ Sandbox every time that they run the gem.

-The alias should be saved in a config file using:
+The aliases should be saved in a config file using:

 	alias paypal_testing_on='ruby start_paypal sandbox_id developer_id'
+	alias paypal_testing_off='ruby stop_paypal sandbox)id developer_id'

 where sandbox_id is the id of the sandbox that the developer will be using and developer_id is the email of the developer.
+The paypal_tesitng_off alias only needs to be used when testing was turned off incorrectly.The correct way to turn off testing is by the command:

+    stop

+ in the same terminal window where testing was occurring.
+If testing was turned off using [Command][C] then the paypal_testing_off alias will turn off test mode on the server.

 ### Run on Your Server